-- 1. The running of fair elections shall be the responsibility of the Returning Officer, on behalf of the Board of Trustees.
+- The running of fair elections shall be the responsibility of the Returning Officer, on behalf of the Board of Trustees.
 They shall ensure the elections are run in accordance with the Memorandum & Articles and Bye-Laws. - 2.
-All candidates must be a member of the Union at the time of their election. - 3.
-All Officers and Representatives must be a member of the Union for the duration of their time in office. - 4.
+Candidates must be a current student enrolled on a programme at UCL for the full academic year. - 2.
+All candidates must be a member of the Union at the time of their election. - All Officers and Representatives must be a member of the Union for the duration of their time in office. - 4.
 Timing of Elections: - a.
-Student Representatives and NUS Delegates shall be elected in Term 1.
+Typically, Student Representatives and NUS Delegates shall be elected in Term 1.
 Student Representatives shall be elected in Term 1.
 Two Student Trustees shall be elected in Term 1. - b.
-Sabbatical Officers and Student Officers shall be elected in Term 2.
+Typically, Sabbatical Officers and Student Officers shall be elected in Term 2.
 Two Student Trustees shall be elected in Term 2. - 5.
 The Returning Officer shall: - a.
 Be an external appointment ratified by Union Executive. - b.
 Oversee the fair conduct of the elections in accordance with the Bye-Laws. - c.
 Rule on the validity of any complaints arising from the conduct of candidates during the election as detailed in the Bye-Laws. - d.
 Issue guidance to candidates during the elections. - e.
 Oversee the count and verify the results of the elections. - f.
 Submit a report annually to UCL Council, Governance Committee and the Board of Trustees - 6.
 The Returning Officer is accountable to the Board of Trustees. - 7.
 The Returning Officer may be carried out by any of the following: - a.
 An NUS staff member - b.
 The presiding or Deputy Returning Officer of Camden Council - c.
-A member of academic staff at UCL - d.
-A senior staff member of another Students' Union - 8.
-The Deputy Returning Officer (DRO) shall:
+A member of academic staff at UCL